 I catch carp in snags (snag-fishing) is often considered only as a winter tactic, and at this time it certainly plays an important role.
 But I’m still concerned, that carp regularly visits snags during all the year.
 This places can be productive with food, because here in a variety of different water animals like snails, shells and larvae of insects.
 Carp spend time among snags for one more, perhaps more obvious reason – under their cover they feel safe.

-You can find snags in almost every waters.
-They can stick out the water from 70 metres from the shore, but in 99,9% of time snagged places of other underwater obstacles will be in the coastal zone.
+You can find snags in almost every water.
+They can stick out the water from 70 metres from the shore, but in 99,9% of the time, snagged places of other underwater obstacles will be in the coastal zone.
 These sites are particularly well suited for catching using visual tracking.
 If the conditions are right, you can climb on trees surrounding the water, to see better.

-That information will allow you to quickly reject areas with no fish, and to identify places that you will probably want to ignore due to the high risk.
-To efficiently hunt on the snagged regions specific, precise actions are extremely necessary, not only when throwing, but also regarding locating the bait.
+That information will allow you to reject areas with no fish quickly, and to identify places that you will probably want to ignore due to the high risk.
+To efficiently hunt on the snagged regions specific precise actions are vital not only when throwing, but also regarding locating the bait.
 It may seem that most fishers throw the rod next to snags, lock the line and wait for the bite.
 Well, in the end, you want to achieve just such a scenario.
 But, from the first time it usually does not work out – most likely, your rod will get caught.